Beyond Burgers: AI Food Styling for Diets and Cuisines

 2. Designing visual languages for vegan, gluten-free, keto, halal & kosher

-If diet tags are the words on your menu, the plate is the accent.
-Vegan, gluten-free, keto, halal, and kosher each have their own visual language that tells guests “this is safe for me” before they zoom in on ingredients.
+Diet tags are the words on your menu.
+The plate is the accent.
+AI food styling for specialty diets helps both work together.
+Vegan, gluten-free, keto, halal, and kosher each have their own visual language.
+They tell guests “this is safe for me” before guests zoom in on ingredients.

-A vegan grain bowl piled with chickpeas, roasted veg, and visible seeds feels different from a bowl where the protein is hidden under melted “cheese” the guest can’t verify.
-A gluten-free pizza on a clearly rustic cauliflower crust reads differently than a conventional-looking slice where the base could be wheat.
+A vegan grain bowl with chickpeas, roasted veg, and visible seeds feels different.
+Compare it to a bowl where the protein is hidden under melted “cheese” the guest can’t verify.
+A gluten-free pizza on a rustic cauliflower crust reads differently than a slice where the base could be wheat.

 Turn diets into visual checklists

 For each diet you support, write 3 “must-haves” and 3 “never-ever” rules.
-In Yummify, bake these into your branded environments or prompt templates so staff don’t have to remember everything from scratch.
+In Yummify, save these to your branded environments or prompt templates.
+Staff won’t have to remember everything from scratch.

 Guardrails before glamor